haessssal/JohnLemon.Upgrade/README.md

 ### now working on ...~

-1. Added UI on the top of the main character's head
+1. Adding a UI above the main character's head
-2. Developed a monster AI that follows the character if it is more than a certain distance
+2. Developing a monster AI that follows the character if it is beyond a certain distance
-3. Processed data that can be quantified such as play time, score, etc. By using playerprefs
+3. Processing quantifiable data such as playtime and score using PlayerPrefs